nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 so it knows **everything** the client and server are talking about.
 And neither of them knows it is spying on them.

-If you read the documention for mitmproxy you will see there are official instructions on how to install the certificate on mobile devices: you visit "`mitm.it`" in the browser, download the certificate and install it.
+If you read the documentation for mitmproxy you will see there are official instructions on how to install the certificate on mobile devices: you visit "`mitm.it`" in the browser, download the certificate and install it.
 Then you can see HTTPS traffic normally... but just in the browser.